-PSY 563-001 Diversity among Contemporary American Families University of Kentucky current February 2, 2021
+PSY 563-002 Diversity among Contemporary American Families University of Kentucky current January 22, 2023

-COURSE SYLLABUS, SPRING 2021
+COURSE SYLLABUS, SPRING 2023

-Note: Given the unprecedented, dynamic, and uncertain times we live in during the COVID-19 pandemic, it is critical upfront for us all to understand and agree to several key things.
+Note: Given the continued dynamic times we live in during the COVID-19 pandemic, it is critical for us all to understand and agree to several key things upfront.
 Firstly, the course content, calendar, and grading policies may be changed at the discretion of the instructor.
-Any changes will be announced via email and/or Canvas (and in class, if we meet in person).
+Any changes will be announced via Canvas and/or in class.
 Each student is responsible for noting and recording these changes when they occur.
-It is imperative for our health and safety, as well as that of our families and loved ones, that we work as a team to uphold certain requirements and respond flexibly if circumstances change (e.g., if we must proceed with the course entirely online).
-I ensure the quality of your learning and the nature of how you will be assessed in this course will not be tied to the method of content delivery (e.g., Zoom/Canvas vs. in-person).
-In fact, there will be no particular incentive for attending in-person, as it is safest for all of us to work and learn from our respective homes (whether here on campus, in Lexington, or around the world).
-Together, we will get through this, and I look forward to having fun with you as we learn together about the diversity of families!
+It is imperative for our health and safety, as well as that of our loved ones, that we work as a team to uphold certain requirements and respond flexibly if circumstances change (e.g., if we must proceed with the course online or hybrid).
+Either way, I look forward to having fun with you as we consider the diversity of U.S. families!